-The Everest Marathon is only suitable for runners with recent experience of cross country, fell or mountain running experience or endurance events.
-Experience of rough and steep terrain is essential; road marathon only experience is not sufficient.
+The Everest Marathon is only suitable for runners with off-road running experience and road marathon experience is not sufficient.

-The Race Director may accept high-performing athletes, who are already fully acclimatised to join the group at Namche Bazaar or Lobuche.
+The exception to this is the race director allowing high-performing athletes, who are already fully acclimatised, to join the group at Namche Bazaar or Lobuche.

 All participants are required to sign a disclaimer certifying that they are participating at their own risk.

-Our Health team may withdraw any runner from the trek or race should they feel that continuing will endanger that runner or other people, due to medical or safety grounds.
-Runners will be given every assistance and encouragement but any decision to withdraw them is final.
-(The race organisers, Nepalese agent and his staff, the doctors and marshals can take no responsibility for any runner continuing against advice).
+Our Health team may withdraw any runner from the trek or marathon if they feel that continuing will endanger the runner or anyone else.
+We will give runners help and encouragement but any decision to withdraw them is final.

 Tengboche – 14 miles: 12.30 pm